 Slides: How to improve customer engagement by using AI-driven marketing & merchandising

 Afternoon everyone, I’m Brad.
 I work for the eCommerce software agency Remarkable Commerce as their strategy & innovation guy.
-Which means I get to look at cool tech, chat to our clients about cool tech and hassle our developers to make our own cool tech.
+This means I get to look at cool tech, chat with our clients about cool tech and hassle our developers to make our own cool tech.

 This afternoon I am going to show you all how to improve customer engagement using AI-driven marketing & merchandising strategies.